Azure/azure-sdk/docs/cpp/implementation.md

 - If the ```Value``` property is evaluated before the operation is complete (```IsDone``` is false) throw ```TODO: What to throw```.
   - The exception message should be: "The operation has not yet completed."

+##### Azure::Core::Context

+{% include requirement/MUST id="cpp-always-pass-context-by-reference" %} always pass `Azure::Core::Context` types by reference, preferably by `const` reference.
+{% include requirement/MUSTNOT id="cpp-must-not-cancel-input" %} cancel the input Context parameter.

+The cancellation requirement stems from the nature of an `Azure::Core::Context` object - there may be multiple `Azure::Core::Context` objects which share the same cancellation context - cancelling one cancels all of the shared contexts.
+To avoid this, a service client should instead create a new `Azure::Core::Context` from the original context using either `Context::WithValue`, `Context::WithDeadline`, or `Context::WithCancel` and cancel that new context.

 ### SDK Feature Implementation